Rudin-Shapiro-Like Sequences with Maximum Asymptotic Merit Factor: Existence of complementary and almost-complementary pairs

-Similarly, we may ask about existence of near-complementary pairs of uneven length. \begin{question} For which $m > 0$ does there exist a near-complementary pair of uneven lengths $m$ and $m+1$? \end{question} As mentioned above, our data answer this question affirmatively for all $m$ with $1 \leq m \leq 25$.
-Furthermore, the following result indicates that there will always exist a near-complementary pair of uneven lengths when one of the two lengths is that of a Golay pair. \begin{proposition} Let $(g,h)$ be a binary Golay pair of length $m$, with $g(z)=\sum_{j \in \Z} g_j z^j$. \begin{enumerate}[(i)] \item If $m > 1$, then $(g(z)-g_{m-1} z^{m-1},h(z))$ is a near-complementary pair of uneven lengths $m-1$ and $m$. \item If $m > 0$ and $u \in \{1,-1\}$, then the pair $(g(z)+u z^m, h(z))$ is a near-complementary pair of uneven lengths $m$ and $m+1$. \end{enumerate} \end{proposition} \begin{proof} Define $f(z)=|g(z)-g_{m-1} z^{m-1}|^2+|h(z)|^2$ or $|g(z)+u z^m|^2+|h(z)|^2$, depending on which case we want to prove.
-By technical \cref{Brian} (whose statement and proof is delayed to the end of this section), we see that all nonconstant terms of $f(z)$ have coefficients of magnitude less than or equal to $1$.
-Furthermore, the pairs we constructed from $g$ and $h$ involve nonzero Littlewood polynomials of different lengths, so they cannot be Golay pairs, and thus they are near-complementary pairs. \end{proof} This proposition, along with \cref{David}, implies the existence of near-complementary pairs of uneven lengths $2^a 10^b 26^c$ and $2^a 10^b 26^c \pm 1$ for every $a,b,c \geq 0$ (except not of uneven lengths $0$ and $1$, since all pairs with lengths $0$ and $1$ are trivial Golay pairs).
-This accounts for our observation that there exist near-complementary pairs of uneven lengths $m$ and $m+1$ with $m \in \{1, 2, 3, 4, 7, 8, 9, 10, 15, 16, 19, 20, 25\}$.
-The fact that near-complementary pairs of uneven lengths $m$ and $m+1$ for all other $m$ with $1 \leq m \leq 25$ also exist is not accounted for by \cref{Margaret}.
-We do not know if there is any $m > 0$ such that a near-complementary pair of uneven lengths $m$ and $m+1$ does not exist.
+Similarly, we may ask about existence of almost-complementary pairs of uneven length. \begin{question} For which $m$ with $m > 0$ does there exist an almost-complementary pair of uneven lengths $m$ and $m+1$? \end{question} As mentioned above, our data answer this question affirmatively for all $m$ with $1 \leq m \leq 25$.
+Furthermore, the following result indicates that there will always exist an almost-complementary pair of uneven lengths when one of the two lengths is that of a Golay pair. \begin{proposition} Let $(g,h)$ be a binary Golay pair of length $m$, with $g(z)=\sum_{j \in \Z} g_j z^j$. \begin{enumerate}[(i)] \item If $m > 1$, then $(g(z)-g_{m-1} z^{m-1},h(z))$ is an almost-complementary pair of uneven lengths $m-1$ and $m$. \item If $m > 0$ and $u \in \{1,-1\}$, then the pair $(g(z)+u z^m, h(z))$ is an almost-complementary pair of uneven lengths $m$ and $m+1$. \end{enumerate} \end{proposition} \begin{proof} Define $f(z)=|g(z)-g_{m-1} z^{m-1}|^2+|h(z)|^2$ or $|g(z)+u z^m|^2+|h(z)|^2$, depending on which case we want to prove.
+By \cref{Brian} we see that all nonconstant terms of $f(z)$ have coefficients of magnitude less than or equal to $1$.
+Furthermore, the pairs we constructed from $g$ and $h$ involve nonzero Littlewood polynomials of different lengths, so they cannot be Golay pairs, and thus they are almost-complementary pairs. \end{proof} This proposition, along with \cref{David}, implies the existence of almost-complementary pairs of uneven lengths $2^a 10^b 26^c$ and $2^a 10^b 26^c \pm 1$ for every $a,b,c \geq 0$ (except not of uneven lengths $0$ and $1$, since all pairs with lengths $0$ and $1$ are trivial Golay pairs).
+This accounts for our observation that there exist almost-complementary pairs of uneven lengths $m$ and $m+1$ with $m \in \{1, 2, 3, 4, 7, 8, 9, 10, 15, 16, 19, 20, 25\}$.
+The existence of almost-complementary pairs of uneven lengths $m$ and $m+1$ for all other $m$ with $1 \leq m \leq 25$ is not accounted for by \cref{Margaret}.
+We do not know if there is any $m > 0$ such that an almost-complementary pair of uneven lengths $m$ and $m+1$ does not exist.